jackycwwang/data-pipeline-airflow/README.md

         ![group_dag_taskgroup](images/group_dag_taskgroup.png)

-  - **xcom_dag**: A pipeline that demonstrates using `XCom` to exchange data between different tasks and the branch operator to enable conditional path selection.
+  - **xcom_dag**: A pipeline that demonstrates using `XCom` to exchange data between different tasks and a branch operator to enable conditional path selection.
+In addition, t4 is triggered with a different trigger rule.

     ![xcom_dag](images/xcom_dag.png)

-  - **elastic_dag**: A pipeline that demonstrates using a custom plugin to communicate with elasticsearch server.
+  - **elastic_dag**: A pipeline that demonstrates using a custom plugin, located in `plugins` directory, to communicate with elasticsearch server.

     ![elastic_dag](images/elastic_dag.png)